arqex/freezer/README.md

 # Freezer

-A tree data structure that emits events on updates, even if the modification is triggered by one of the leaves, making it easier to think in a reactive way.
+A tree data structure that emits events on updates, even if the modification is emited by one of the leaves, making it easier to think in a reactive way.

 [![Build Status](https://secure.travis-ci.org/arqex/freezer.svg)](https://travis-ci.org/arqex/freezer)
 [![npm version](https://badge.fury.io/js/freezer-js.svg)](http://badge.fury.io/js/freezer-js)